loganpowell/shadow-proto-starter/README.md

 If you get a warning about an existing `alias`:

-- Atom Command Pallet: Clear all your namespaces: `Proto Repl: Super Refresh Namespaces`
+1) Atom Command Pallet: Clear all your namespaces: `Proto Repl: Super Refresh Namespaces`
+2) Atom Command Pallet: Clear all values: `Proto Repl: Clear Saved Values`
+3) Atom Command Pallet: Connect to `Proto Repl: Remote nRepl Connection`

 ## References